Aleksey Teksler

-Aleksey Leonidovich Teksler (Russian: Алексей Леонидович Текслер; born on 19 January 1973), is a Russian statesman and politician who is currently the 5th Governor of Chelyabinsk Oblast since 20 September 2019.
+Aleksey Leonidovich Teksler (Russian: Алексей Леонидович Текслер; born 19 January 1973), is a Russian statesman and politician who is currently the 5th Governor of Chelyabinsk Oblast since 20 September 2019.
 He is also the secretary of the Chelyabinsk regional branch of the United Russia party since 2 October 2020.

 Biography

 Aleksey Teksler was born on 19 January 1973 in Chelyabinsk in a family of employees, lived in the Metallurgical District.
 His family moved to Norilsk later when he was 16 years old.
 His father, Leonid Azikovich, before moving to Norilsk, worked at the Chelyabinsk Mechanical Plant, liquidator of the consequences of the accident at the Chernobyl nuclear power plant, and was awarded the Order of Courage.
 His mother worked in Chelyabinsk at the Remstroydormash plant as an engineer also before moving to Norilsk.

 Since 1990, he worked at the Norilsk Mining and Metallurgical Combine as a technician in the economic department of the combine.
 In 1995 he graduated from the Norilsk Industrial Institute with a degree in economics and management in metallurgy, qualification engineer-economist.
 In the second half of the 1990s, he became the head of the tax planning department of Norilsk Nickel, replacing Alexander Novak in this position.
 From 2001 to 2005, he was Chief Accountant of the Polar Division of MMC Norilsk Nickel.
 From 2005 to 2006, he was the Deputy Director - Head of the Diversified Support Directorate of the Polar Division of Norilsk Nickel.
 In 2006, he became the CEO of a subsidiary of the holding of Norilsk Providing Complex LLC.

 In 2008, following the results of the competition, Teksler was appointed city manager of the city of Norilsk.
 On 30 June 2009, for personal reasons, he left the post of his own free will.

 Since 2009, he was the General Director of the mining and metallurgical concern "Kazakhaltyn".

 Since December 2011, he became the Managing Director of the Krasnoyarsk branch of Polyus-Zoloto.

 On 20 July 2013, Teksler was appointed Deputy, and since November 18, 2014, First Deputy Minister of Energy (since 2012, the former head of Teksler at Norilsk Nickel, Novak has been the Minister).
 In the department, he supervised the departments of state energy policy, budget planning and accounting, corporate governance, pricing environment and control and audit work in the fuel and energy complex, was responsible for preparing a consolidated forecast of Russia's socio-economic development in the fuel and energy complex, financial and economic analysis of the activities of organizations Fuel and energy complex and so on.
 He also participated in the composition of interdepartmental commissions.